acrollet/rh/_posts/blog/2009-03-20-using-quicklook-image-viewer-mutt.md

 ```

 A little adjustment in \~/.mailcap, and away you go\...
-Here\'s an
+Here's an
-example of one of the very important images that it\'s vital I see in my
+example of one of the very important images that it's vital I see in my
 email:
 ![](http://reluctanthacker.rollett.org/sites/default/files/Picture35.png)